Hendrix-CS/csci150/homework/modules/math-and-variables.md

 ---
 layout: work
 type: Homework
-num: 2
+num: 1
 worktitle: Math and Variables
 ---

-*Due: Monday, February 3*
+*Due: Monday, September 8*

+Remember that homework is not formally assessed.
+However, any problems turned in by the due date will be checked and feedback provided.

+If you need to redo the associate quiz module, before you retake the quiz, you *must* have the homework completed and checked by your instructor.

-To receive credit, for each exercise you should do the following:
+For each exercise you should do the following:

 1. **Predict**: First, complete the exercise *without* using the Python interpreter.